2. Material Accounting Policies

 b) The asset's contractual cash flows represent SPPI.

 Debt instruments included within the FVTOCI category are measured initially as well as at each reporting date at fair value.
-Fair value movements are recognized in the OCI.
-However, the Company recognizes interest income, impairment losses & reversals and foreign exchange gain or loss in the statement of profit and loss.
+Fair value movements are recognised in the OCI.
+However, the Company recognises interest income, impairment losses & reversals and foreign exchange gain or loss in the statement of profit and loss.
 On derecognition of the asset, cumulative gain or loss previously recognised in OCI is reclassified from the equity to statement of profit and loss.
 Interest earned whilst holding FVTOCI debt instrument is reported as interest income using the EIR method.

 Debt instrument at FVTPL

-criteria for categorization as at amortized cost or as FVTOCI, is classified as at FVTPL.
-Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the statement of profit and loss.
+FVTPL is a residual category for debt instruments.
+Any debt instrument, which does not meet the criteria for categorisation as at amortised cost or as FVTOCI, is classified as at FVTPL.
+Debt instruments included within the FVTPL category are measured at fair value with all changes recognised in the statement of profit and loss.

 Equity investments:

-All equity investments are measured at fair value except for equity investment in Associates which have been measured at cost.
+have been measured at cost.
 Equity instruments which are held for trading are classified as at FVTPL.
 For all other equity instruments, the Company may make an irrevocable election to present in OCI subsequent changes in the fair value.
 The Company makes such election on an instrument-by-instrument basis.
 The classification is made on initial recognition and is irrevocable.

-If an equity instrument is classified as FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognized in the OCI.
+If an equity instrument is classified as FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognised in the OCI.
 There is no recycling of the amounts from OCI to statement of profit and loss, even on sale of investment.
 However, the Company may transfer the cumulative gain or loss within equity.
-Equity instruments classified as FVTPL category are measured at fair value with all changes recognized in the statement of profit and loss.
+Equity instruments classified as FVTPL category are measured at fair value with all changes recognised in the statement of profit and loss.

 Impairment of Financial Assets: